doivglser/mindevenviro-fanciful/README.md

 * Joomla CMS

+* set_mysql_passwd:

+		To stop "mysqld" and "serv-if-up" while setting up new password.

+		Issue: 	no access for user root with no password, because "mysqld_safe --skip-grant-tables &"
+			was never started OR mysqld was never stopped correctly.

-* I search for the right MySQL syntax to delete id's.
+* I search for the right MySQL syntax to delete id's. (mysql_cp_db)

 * sCRYPtUPdater